ViswajithRajagopalan/PyBot/docs/index.rst

-Welcome to calendarbot's documentation!
+Welcome to pycalendarbot's documentation!
 ======================================

 ====================
-What is calendarbot ?
+What is pycalendarbot ?
 ====================

-Calendarbot is a Discord bot that manage a Google shared calendar. if you want to have the permission to use the shared calendar, send a mail at `pyprojectcalendar@gmail.com <pyprojectcalendar@gmail.com>`_ mentionning your Discord username.
+pycalendarbot is a Discord bot that manage a Google shared calendar. if you want to have the permission to use the shared calendar, send a mail at `pyprojectcalendar@gmail.com <pyprojectcalendar@gmail.com>`_ mentionning your Discord username.

 ====================